kawgh1/react-testing-demo/README.md

             -   On October 23, 2020, create-react-app updated to React 17.
 Since running npx create-react-app as recommended will use the latest version of create-react-app, your apps will be using React 17 as well.

             -   What this means
+            -   **npm install --save-dev enzyme @wojtekmaj/enzyme-adapter-react-17**

                 -   Unfortunately, the official enzyme-adapter-react-17 is not yet available.
 Until the update, the unofficial adapter is @wojtekmaj/enzyme-adapter-react-17 adapter.

             -   Dependency issues

             -   There may be some dependency issues when installing the unofficial adapter (or when making installs afterward).
 Running the install with the --legacy-peer-deps flag should allow the install to continue.

+    -   # Types of Tests

+        -   **Unit Tests**

+            -   Tests one piece of code - usually a single function

+        -   **Integration Tests**

+            -   How multiple units work together

+        -   **Acceptance / End-to-end (E2E) Tests**

+            -   Uses an actual browser and connections to servers
+                -   From browser to user to browser to server to database and back again
+                    -   Uses tools like Cypress or Selenium to simulate user browser experience

+        -   **Functional Tests**

+            -   Can be any of the above; focuses on user flow, user stories

+        -   "Code-based tests" == testing code implementation
+        -   "Functional tests" == testing application behavior